AI Amazon Repricer

 This automation is a critical feature distinction for Seller Snap’s repricing strategy framework.
 A repricer that does not incorporate live fee data into its minimum price calculation will continue selling at a floor that was set against a fee structure that no longer applies to that FNSKU.
 Every unit sold below the fee-adjusted floor is a transaction that destroys margin rather than generating it.
 At Prime Day volume, that destruction accumulates rapidly.

-Seller Snap’s Profit Margin Calculator, which factors in Amazon fees, FBA fulfilment costs, and operational expenses when generating minimum price recommendations, provides the quantitative foundation for this dynamic floor adjustment.
-The auto-adjust feature updates minimum and maximum prices automatically when fee structures or costs change, ensuring that the minimum floor is always current with the active fee environment for each specific FNSKU.
+Seller Snap’s Profit Margin Calculator, which factors in Amazon fees, FBA fulfillment costs, and operational expenses when generating minimum price recommendations, provides the quantitative foundation for this dynamic floor adjustment.
+The auto-adjust feature updates the minimum and maximum prices automatically when fee structures or costs change, ensuring the minimum floor is always current with the active fee environment for each FNSKU.

 Table 2: Game Theory AI Repricing Response Matrix by Inventory Scenario